 I met Stan (not his real name) in 1981 when I was hired by a convenience store chain to oversee a group of six stores.
 Just 24, I may have been the youngest person to ever hold that position under Stan's regime.
 A twenty year veteran close to retirement, Stan distrusted young supervisors.
 Since I was hired by someone else and then transferred into Stan's area, I arrived with two strikes against me.

 The convenience store industry is a funny business.
 You have to offer 3,000 items from every possible product category to attract customer traffic, yet more than half of what you sell consists of low-profit beer, soda and cigarette categories.
 Hence, each store barely makes money and there isn't enough income to have management supervision on all shifts.

-Left unwatched, many employees made the choice to steal by not ringing sales and then pocketing the customers' payments.
+Left unwatched, in those years before security cameras, many employees made the choice to steal by not ringing sales and then pocketing the customers' payments.
 Each month, each store would be audited and it wasn't unusual for shortages to average a thousand dollars or more per store.
-Sadly, in the convenience store industry, employee theft is the largest problem.
+Sadly, employee theft was the largest problem.

 Na´ve to this weakness of human nature, I almost quit a hundred times after polygraph examinations identified one key employee after another as a thief.
 How do you build a cohesive team when each month you have to strap your employees to a lie-detector to question their honesty?

 As luck would have it, Stan was the best in the business at "shortage control."
 He had a no-nonsense reputation of quickly firing anyone he suspected of dishonesty - and those suspicions often included the store managers who operated each store.
 Replacing an employee was difficult enough, replacing a store manager was a major crisis.
 Wherever Stan went, fear followed.